svrcinon/Budget-Impact-Analyses-of-Enfortumab-Vendotin-in-Urothelian-Carcinoma/README.md

 Estimate the 5-year impact on public health insurance spending from reimbursing enfortumab vedotin, with the ability to interactively change key assumptions:
+1. price
-1. price (JUHR = Jádrová úhrada/core reimbursement is amount that the public health insurance system reimburses, SCAU
+   * JUHR = Jádrová úhrada/core reimbursement is amount that the public health insurance system reimburses
-2. treatment-regimen mix
+   *  UHR = JUHR + pharmacy/distribution margin + VAT
+2. % of patinets in monotherapy vs combination therapy
-3. population size per year.
+3. population size each year.

 ## Key features